 (d) The advertisements provide for direct contact between the seller or landlord and the prospective buyers or tenants, or for contact through a licensed real estate broker or property management firm.
 The communications media or their representatives shall not act as intermediaries or assist in any intermediary action between prospective parties to a real estate transaction, except that additional information about advertised properties may be provided to prospects on request.

 12. Persons who perform residential property management services or marketing and promotional services solely for nursing care institutions as defined in section 36-401 or pursuant to life care contracts as defined in section 20-1801.

 13. A person who offers to sell or lease property that constitutes a security as defined in section 44-1801 and that is offered, sold or leased in compliance with title 44, chapter 12 if the person is a registered securities dealer or salesperson pursuant to title 44, chapter 12, article 9.

 14. A person who manages a hotel, motel or recreational vehicle park.

-15. A person who, on behalf of another, solicits, arranges or accepts reservations or money, or both, for occupancies of thirty-one or fewer days in a dwelling unit in a common interest development.
+15. A person who, on behalf of another, solicits, arranges or accepts reservations or monies, or both, for occupancies of thirty-one or fewer days in a dwelling unit.

-16. An escrow agent in the performance of the escrow agent's duties as an escrow agent, a title insurer in the performance of the title insurer's duties as a title insurer or a title insurance agent in the performance of the title insurance agent's duties as a title insurance agent.
-Nothing in this paragraph shall be construed to allow an escrow agent, a title insurer or a title insurance agent to otherwise engage in acts requiring a license under this article.
+16. An escrow agent in performing the escrow agent's duties as an escrow agent, a title insurer in performing the title insurer's duties as a title insurer or a title insurance agent in performing the title insurance agent's duties as a title insurance agent.
+This paragraph does not allow an escrow agent, a title insurer or a title insurance agent to otherwise engage in acts requiring a license under this article.